runtimeverification/rv-monitor/examples/java/Monitored/README.txt

 Which will generate a .java file in the same directory as the mop file.
 Make sure to copy the .java file to the src directory in the proper package path.
+Unfortunately, there is no good way to automate this process.
 Any aj files in the aspect directory will be weaved.
 In general, rather than having a file to turn off monitors, we prefer to use selective weaving, for performance reasons.